commpaslab/lpps5360/docs/populations.md

 * Pregnant woman/women with young children
 * Native Americans on reservations

+Newly proposed populations

+* Transgender people in the military
+* Children in Title I schools (schools with a high proportion of children from low-income families)
+* Children living in poverty
+* First-generation immigrants, undocumented immigrants, immigrant communities
+* Teenage mothers
+* Uninsured and underinsured people
+* People with disabilities
+* Climate refugees
+* Students

-We will identify teams on Wednesday, 9/1.Your team will identify your proposed choice by Wednesday, 9/1, on a shared google doc.
+We will identify teams on Wednesday, 9/1.Your team will identify your proposed choice by Monday, 9/6, on a shared google doc.

 ### Pre-brief Sketch